Advanced Email Workflows & Automation

 - 25% more tickets handled

-- Workflows transform single emails into complete systems
+- Workflows turn single emails into complete systems

 - Common types: follow-up, onboarding, prospecting, support